buresjan/meshgen/documentation/mesher.md

 Implementation notes:
 - Gmsh sessions are wrapped with `gmsh.initialize()`/`gmsh.finalize()` in a `try/finally` block.
 - If the template contains `DEFINE_H` and you do not pass `h`, a heuristic based on `resolution` is used: `h ≈ max(1e-4, 1e-3 / resolution)`.
+- The keyword `resolution` is forwarded unchanged, so templates can reference `DEFINE_RESOLUTION` for resolution-aware tweaks (e.g., adding a sub-voxel axial pad in `junction_2d`).

 Example: